dr-spaceman/start-game-options/README.md

 ### Documentation

 API documentation is compiled from doctrine annotation within the API controller files.
-To compile: `composer compile-apidoc`
+To compile run the command `composer compile-apidoc` or [review the API doc online](https://vgsite.squarehaven.com/api/)

 ## Authors